 These two inputs can be used to automatically turn on the subwoofer.
 To do this, connect 12 VDC to either of these terminals.
-Some Home Theater preamplifiers, such as the Sunfire Theater Grand II and III, have matching 12 VDC Trigger outputs.
+Some Home Theater preamplifiers, such as the Sunfire Theater Grand series, have matching 12 VDC Trigger outputs.
 When they are turned on, the subwoofer will turn on.